girish1729/progress-up/README.md

 ```

 Go to [http://localhost:2324](http://localhost:2324)

  and try uploading files.

-You may use manual upload or drag and drop into the shaded area.
+You may use manual upload.

+ Drag and drop into the shaded area is not implemented yet.

 The uploaded files are present in `html5-upload/uploads` folder.